MadMatcher/MadLib/README.md

 ### Setting Up a SparkSession

-MadMatcher Tools leverages Spark to enhance speed for large-scale record matching.
+MadLib leverages Spark to enhance speed for large-scale record matching.
 Spark works by processing data in parallel, which significantly increases processing speed.
 On a local machine, Spark treats each CPU core as a worker node to distribute work efficiently.

-Before using Spark DataFrames with MadMatcher Tools, you need to set up a SparkSession:
+Before using Spark DataFrames with MadLib, you need to set up a SparkSession:

 ```python
 from pyspark.sql import SparkSession